RickHPotter/nfe_handler_maino/README.md

 - Subtasks:
   - ✅ Deploy to Azure.
-  - ⌛ Create filters in the `Batch` model / `Report` controller to create customized `reports`.
+  - ✅ Create filters in the `Batch` model / `Report` controller to create customized `reports`.

 - Extra:
-  - ⌛ Be.
+  - ✅ Rest.